 - 1. Logon to the BBI as administrator.

 - 2. Click Config tab.

-- 3. Select VPN Gateways.
+- 3. In the system tree view select VPN Gateways.

-- 4. Select the name of the VPN Gateway.
+- 4. Select the name of the Secure Remote Access.

 - 5. Under settings, select Authorization.

 - 6. Select Applications.

 The Applications Specific Entries form is displayed.